ember-learn/guides-source/guides/release/upgrading/editions.md

 }
 ```

-Likewise, properties that you get using `get` will update later on when you use
+Likewise, properties that are not decorated with `@tracked` that you get using
+`get` will also autotrack, and update later on when you use `set` to update
-`set` to update them:
+them:

 ```js
 class Person {